Shop Street

 Shop Street (Sráid na Siopaí) is the main thoroughfare of the city of Galway in the west of Ireland.
 It has been pedestrianised since the late 1990s.

-As its name suggests, it is Galway's main shopping street, and was one of the first streets in the city to develop a retail focus.
+This street was one of the first streets in the city to develop a retail focus and is Galway's main shopping street.
 Shop Street contains a number of old brick buildings, bright shopfronts, and numerous pubs.
-The street name "Shop Street" is common in the Connacht region, being found in Boyle, Tuam and Westport as well as Galway.
+The street name "Shop Street" is common in Connacht, being found in Boyle, Tuam and Westport as well as Galway.
 Street performers and buskers are prevalent on the street.

-Shop Street contains one of central Galway's best preserved ancient buildings, Lynch's Castle.
+Lynch's Castle is located on the street and is one of central Galway's best preserved historic buildings.
 This 16th-century building was converted into a branch of Allied Irish Banks during the 1960s.